CatalystCode/azure-web-starter-template-reactjs/README.md

 <img src="https://cloud.githubusercontent.com/assets/7635865/11382863/6505a116-92d2-11e5-965f-33dba073d0a5.png" width="500" height="300"/>

 # Starter Template for Dokku Linux Azure Web App
 A starter template for a NodeJS web application running on Microsoft Azure.
-This repo is a starting point for developers that would like a production ready fullstack site running on Azure.This project is intended for web applications running on the react/flux platform, and we are working towards offering the same for Angular 2 and Ember.
+This repo is a starting point for developers seeking a production ready fullstack site running on Azure.
+This project is intended for web applications running on the react/flux platform, and hoping to offer similar options for Angular 2, Relay / GraphQL and Ember.
 This is an unopinionated project, that enables developers to kickoff a web project running off any framework or CI deployment solution.

 This particular project is running off a Dokku Azure Linux VM, thanks to Steven Edouard's recent work with the folks at Dokku and Azure.
 You can follow these [instructions](https://github.com/sedouard/case-studies-1/blob/case_study_dokku_azure/_posts/2015-10-26-Streamlined-Dokku-Deployment.md#deploying-dokku-to-azure---the-easy-way) to get started.

-This project provides boilerplated capabilities for integrating Azure Active directory authentication and Application Insight logging.
-Both features are optional and ignored when setup is pending.
+This project provides a boilerplate integration with Azure Active directory authentication and Application Insight logging.
+Both features are optional.

+I'm currently working towards adding a VSCode plugin that will setup this app locally through your IDE.

 ##### Assumptions
  1. Azure Linux Web App is Online - Please follow these [instructions](https://github.com/sedouard/case-studies-1/blob/case_study_dokku_azure/_posts/2015-10-26-Streamlined-Dokku-Deployment.md#deploying-dokku-to-azure---the-easy-way)